FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/software/2024-10-28-multiverse.md

 2. Choose a server within your server list.

-3. You will be redirected to your server's [Console page](https://client.falixnodes.net/server/console).
-In the top navigation bar, hover over "Manage" then navigate to the [File Manager](https://client.falixnodes.net/server/filemanager).
+3. You will be redirected to the [Console Page](https://client.falixnodes.net/server/console)  of your server.
+In the navigation menu, open the "Console & Files" category and navigate to [File Manager](https://client.falixnodes.net/server/filemanager).

 4. Upload your world folder to the root of the [File Manager](https://client.falixnodes.net/server/filemanager).